vrubleg/soundkeeper/ReadMe.txt

 - "White", "Brown", or "Pink" play named noise, with the same parameters as the sine (except frequency).

 Sine and noise stream parameters:
 - F is frequency.
-Default: 1Hz.
+Default: 1Hz for Sine and 50Hz for Fluctuate.
 Applicable for: Fluctuate, Sine.
 - A is amplitude.
 Default: 1%.
 If you want to use inaudible noise, set it to 0.1%.
 Applicable for: Sine, Noise.
 - L is length of sound (in seconds).
 Default: infinite.
 - W is waiting time between sounds if L is set.
 Use to enable periodic sound.